gl-yziquel/maintenance/README.md

 * The [python-parse-2D][parse2D] repository.
 The packaging was not conventional.
 It now builds with `python -m build --wheel` from the root folder              .

+* The [tagua parser][tagua-parser] repository.
+It did not build because it relied on some old version of `nom` fetched from an obsolete url.
+It now builds from source.

 * The [legit][legit] repository.
 A frontend for serving git repositories, rather bare  bones.
 The  legit repository  is  pinned to  a version,  0.2.0, where  the mismatched pack length that has been hitting  the authors is known not to occur.